 About the Institute for Computational & Mathematical Engineering (ICME) at Stanford University

 ICME is a home at Stanford for an increasingly critical multidisciplinary field that uses advanced mathematical and computing capabilities to understand and solve big, complex problems.
-ICME has over 50 affiliated faculty from 20+ departments across the university.
-Faculty and ICME graduate students are involved in groundbreaking research around computational mathematics, data science, machine learning, optimization, simulation, and other related areas.
-ICME is a degree-granting program for MS and PhD students who apply their studies to a wide range of domains.
-ICME has MS degree tracks in Data Science, Computational Finance, Geoscience, and Imaging Sciences.
-Last year, ICME offered over 60 courses reaching 3,000 students, including undergraduates.
+ICME provides a degree-granting program for MS and PhD students who apply their studies to a wide range of domains, supported by more than 50 affiliated faculty from 20+ departments across the university.